Boy Meets World: Rewatch podcast

 Fishel, Friedle and Strong began hosting a podcast in 2022 in which they rewatch and commentate on every episode of Boy Meets World.
 The podcast, entitled Pod Meets World, is published by iHeartRadio and launched on June 27.
-Savage chose not to take part in the project after being asked.
-The podcast featured guests Daniels, McGee, Randle, Russ, Ward and Lawrence.
+Savage chose not to take part in the project despite being invited.
+In 2023, Fishel, Friedle and Strong revealed that Savage had actually cut off all contact with them in 2020, without explanation.
+The podcast featured guests Daniels, McGee, Randle, Russ, Lawrence, and Ward.